extendr/extendr/extendr-engine/README.md

 # `extendr-engine`

-This crate facilitates embedding an R process together with a Rust binary.
+This crate facilitates embedding an R process together with a standalone binaries.
-It is not meant to be used within rust-powered R-packages.
-Rather, this crate may be used to embed R in a Rust application.
+In rust-powered R-packages, the R code calls Rust, and thus there is already an accompanying R process.
+Instead, this is meant to be used in unit tests, integration test and binaries that are standalone from R code.

 **This crate does not adhere to the non-API requirements of CRAN.**